 For the purposes of the CFTC Swaps Report only, a cleared swap is a swap that is submitted by its counterparties to a clearing organization, which guarantees both sides of the swap by serving as a central counterparty.
 The clearing organization does this by abolishing the original swap and creating two new swaps: one between each counterparty to the original swap and the clearing organization.
 An uncleared swap is a bilaterally-executed swap that is not cleared and settled through a clearing organization.

 The Commission welcomes comments on the CFTC Swap Report.
-Submit questions and comments to email@example.com.
+Submit questions and comments to .

-1 The CFTC Swaps Report uses swaps data reported to four SDRs that are provisionally registered with the CFTC: Bloomberg SDR, CME Group SDR, DTCC Derivatives Repository, and ICE Trade Vault.
-Data from additional SDRs may be incorporated at a future date.”.
+The CFTC Swaps Report uses swaps data reported to all currently active SDRs that are registered with the CFTC: CME Group SDR, DTCC Derivatives Repository, and ICE Trade Vault.
+Data from additional SDRs may be incorporated at a future date.

 Active swaps are those swaps that have not yet been terminated or reached their scheduled maturity date.
 These include any swap between a counterparty and a central clearing platform that results from the clearing process, so long as it has not been terminated by the counterparty or reached its scheduled maturity date.

 The reporting period is defined as the week ending on the penultimate Friday prior to the CFTC Swaps Report’s Wednesday publication date.
 In other words, each CFTC Swaps Report presents data that is current as of the week ending two Fridays (12 days) before the publication of the Report.
 For example, if the Report is published on Wednesday, February 19, the reporting period is the week ending Friday, February 7.